G.711

 G.711 is a narrowband audio codec originally designed for use in telephony that provides toll-quality audio at 64 kbit/s.
+It is an ITU-T standard (Recommendation) for audio encoding, titled Pulse code modulation (PCM) of voice frequencies released for use in 1972.

-G.711 passes audio signals in the range of 300–3400 Hz and samples them at the rate of 8,000 samples per second, with the tolerance on that rate of 50 parts per million (ppm).
-Non-uniform (logarithmic) quantization with 8 bits is used to represent each sample, resulting in a 64 kbit/s bit rate.
-There are two slightly different versions: μ-law, which is used primarily in North America and Japan, and A-law, which is in use in most other countries outside North America.
+G.711 passes audio signals in the frequency band of 300–3400 Hz and samples them at the rate of 8000 Hz, with the tolerance on that rate of 50 parts per million (ppm).

+It uses one of two different logarithmic companding algorithms: μ-law, which is used primarily in North America and Japan, and A-law, which is in use in most other countries outside North America.
+Each companded sample is quantized as 8 bits, resulting in a 64 kbit/s bit rate.

-G.711 is an ITU-T standard (Recommendation) for audio companding, titled Pulse code modulation (PCM) of voice frequencies released for use in 1972.
-It is a required standard in many technologies, such as in the H.320 and H.323 standards.
+G.711 is a required standard in many technologies, such as in the H.320 and H.323 standards.
 It can also be used for fax communication over IP networks (as defined in T.38 specification).

 Two enhancements to G.711 have been published: G.711.0 utilizes lossless data compression to reduce the bandwidth usage and G.711.1 increases audio quality by increasing bandwidth.